usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 This snippet creates a series of pipeline registers of length `PIPELINE_STAGES`, and pushes data through the pipeline on each clock cycle.
 This is required because input `i_a` will be updated every cycle, and will have a new value by the time `FpInvSqrt`'s output becomes valid for use in the multiply.
-This snippet is a trivial example, but the system was crucial for other parts of the code that must pipeline up to ten diffent values.
+This snippet is a trivial example, but the system was crucial for other parts of the code that must pipeline up to ten different values.

 ### Pixel to Ray